Loukhai/FRONTEND-MENTOR---QR-code-component-/README.md

 ### Continued development

-I will be practice more projects to improve my skills in like a front-end web developer
+I will be practice more projects to improve my skills like a front-end web developer

 ### Useful resources